Thermochemical models of outer core convection with heterogeneous core-mantle boundary heat flux: Results

 The formation of chemically stable regions can be understood from the integrated balance of the terms in equation (\ref{eqn:composition_nd}), as presented in supplementary section \ref{sec:comp_bal}.
-Light element conservation requires that, once the solution reaches a steady state, the sum of the contributions from the convective flux, diffusive flux, and volumetric sink is independent of radius (see SI figure \ref{fig:comp_bal}).
+Light element conservation requires that, once the solution reaches a steady state, the sum of the contributions from the convective flux, diffusive flux, and volumetric sink is independent of radius (see Appendix~\ref{app:SI} figure \ref{fig:comp_bal}).
 Therefore, the sum of convective and diffusive fluxes needs to match the energy flux unaccounted for by the sink ($\Delta\textrm{sink}$).
-For low supercriticalities, the diffusive flux remains a positive (i.e. outward) quantity near the topmost core.
+For low supercriticalities, the diffusive flux remains a positive (i.e., outward) quantity near the topmost core.
 With increased forcing, the amplitude of advective transport increases and the interior fluid becomes increasingly well mixed, conductive flux in the fluid interior approaches zero, and the advective flux approaches $\Delta\textrm{sink}$.
 With further increase in $Ra_\xi$, the advective flux locally rises above $\Delta\textrm{sink}$ and light element is delivered to the top of the core faster than it is assimilated.
-In the simulations for which this occurs, excess light element accumulates near the outer boundary, resulting in stable regions.
-These regions grow through time until they reach a steady state with the inverted chemical gradient ($\Crinline > 0$) driving the negative (i.e. inward) diffusive flux required for light element conservation.
-The evolution of the system and the growth of the regions below the outer boundary to their steady-state thickness and level of enrichment occur on the order of one viscous decay time.
+In the simulations for which this occurs, excess light elements accumulate near the outer boundary, resulting in stable regions.
+These regions grow through time until they reach a steady state with the inverted chemical gradient ($\Crinline > 0$) driving the negative (i.e., inward) diffusive flux required for light element conservation.
+The evolution of the system and the growth of the regions below the outer boundary to their steady-state thickness and level of enrichment occurs on the order of one viscous decay time.
+We analyse the layer properties in the steady state, noting that the saturation time of the layer properties should depend on the chemical Prandtl number, as well as the initial condition of the simulations.